 Venue says: “Passionate about coffee?
 We hold fun, evening 'barista basic' courses each month.
 Find out more and book your spot via our website.”

 The name of this Antipodean-style café is curious.
 Have they filled it by scouring the beach for odds and ends hurled from shipwrecked ships?
 The attractive interior suggests not – though there are bulkhead wall lights, and one large table could have been made from driftwood.
-Expect dishes such as pineapple bircher muesli, smashed avocado and feta with pickled chilli, lime, mint and poached egg on rye sourdough, buttermilk pancakes and an array of cakes and pastries at the counter.
-There are Crosstown doughnuts, too.
-Coffee is supplied by Allpress Espresso, tea by T2, with freshly squeezed juices, Karma colas and sodas from Luscombe.
+Expect dishes such as coco-mango bircher muesli, smashed avocado and feta with pickled chilli, lime, mint and poached egg on rye sourdough, buttermilk pancakes and an array of cakes and pastries at the counter.
+Coffee is supplied by Allpress Espresso, tea by T2, with freshly squeezed juices, matcha and turmeric lattes, Karma colas and sodas from Luscombe elsewhere.

 The bottom line: No beachcombing, just great coffees and healthy eats at this Antipodean-style café.